arbrubusa/k8s-install-script/README.md

 - **Pre-pull Kubernetes Images**: Ensures all required images are available locally.
 - **Initialize Cluster**: Initializes the Kubernetes cluster with `kubeadm init`, specifying the pod network CIDR and control plane endpoint.

+## Setup local environment
+This is needed so you can just type kubectl and it access the cluster API.
+Without this, you would need to add more parameters to the kubectl command, either specifing the location of the kubeconfig or the correct IP/URL of the API.

 ## Apply Flannel CNI
 Deploys the Flannel CNI configuration for pod networking.